schwallergroup/choriso/README.md

 ### :gear: Preprocessing:

-Get the raw datasets (CJHIF, USPTO) and preprocess:
+Get the raw datasets (CJHIF, USPTO) and preprocess.
+The `--upsto` command runs the same processing pipeline for the raw USPTO data:

 **NOTE: To run the `clean` step you need to have Leadmine (v3.18.1) and NameRXN (v3.4.0) installed.**